Falkbeer Countergambit: 1.e4 e5 2.f4...... Nf6

 History and Notable Players

 It arises from the Falkbeer Countergambit.
-Among the most prolific practitioners on the White side are Rudolf Spielmann (6 games), Lukas Petrzilek (4 games), Simon Alapin (4 games).
-On the Black side, notable exponents include Olaf Lermen (4 games), Hans Juergen Schulz (3 games), Norbert Juergens (3 games).
+Among the most prolific White practitioners are Rudolf Spielmann (6 games), Lukas Petrzilek (4 games), Simon Alapin (4 games).
+Black-side regulars include Olaf Lermen (4 games), Hans Juergen Schulz (3 games), Norbert Juergens (3 games).

 Practice on Chessiverse